 You can trust me to keep my word and act in alignment with my values of fairness, compassion, and radical honesty.
 I believe presence and witness are the most valuable things we can offer other humans.
 My innate ability to deeply attune and "feel with" with others is a gift in these times where so many people feel alone.
 I am choosing to lead with it and accept it as my soul's purpose.

 JUSTICE AND CURIOSITY

 I am committed to the ongoing development of the ethics which guide all of my work, and believe that enacting kind and just treatment in interpersonal relations can be a political act in the service of a broader collective growth.
 I try to approach everything with a spirit of humility and willingness to learn and have my mind changed by new perspectives.

 JOY AND REST

 Capitalism depends upon our constant distraction and disconnection from ourselves and each other.
-I believe that stepping back, slowing down, and resting are radical acts in this society at this moment.
+I believe that stepping back, slowing down, resting , and playing are radical acts in this society at this moment.
 Witnessing and holding each other in our human fragility and vulnerability are essential to our individual and collective healing.